 - 1 tablespoon Italian seasoning

-- 1/2 teaspoon salt
+- 1/2 teaspoon Sea salt

-- 4 eggs
+- 4 large Eggs

 Sauté the onion until soft about 4 minutes.
 Stir in the red pepper flakes, salt, and Italian seasoning and stir until fragrant, about 1 minute.

 Make 4 wells in the sauce and crack an egg in each.
 Reduce the heat to low and cover.
 Cook for 3-5 minutes until the egg whites are set but the yolk is still runny.
 Sprinkle with parsley and serve.